 What Is a Chinch Bug?

 Chinch bugs are tiny, hard-to-see bugs that thrive in the heat of the south.
-When Chinch bugs are young they are red, as they grow to an adult they turn black.
-As they mature they gain white spots in the shape of an X on their back.
+When Chinch bugs are young, they are red, as they grow to an adult, they turn black.
+As they mature, they gain white spots in the shape of an X on their back.
 Adults can grow to be a quarter-inch long.
-They have wings, but only a small percentage of the population utilize their ability to fly for travel.
+They have wings, but only a tiny percentage of the population utilize their ability to fly for travel.

 Chinch bugs favor warm-season grasses, such as St.Augustine and Tall Fescue.
-Although they can be found nationwide through a variety of different grass types.
-When heat and drought conditions get too high it kills off insects such as ants and ladybugs.
+However, they can be found nationwide through various grass types.
+When heat and drought conditions get too intense, it kills insects such as ants and ladybugs.
 These insects feed on chinch bugs and keep their population under control.

 How to Recognize Chinch Bugs Damage Your Lawn